datafeedr/slate/source/includes/v1/_query-object.md

 In this example we have 2 Conditions on the same field.
 The Request will return records that match the following Conditions:

-- Product description contains the terms "petzl climbing harness"
+- ANY field contains the terms "petzl climbing harness"
 - and Product price is greater than 100.00
 - and Product price is less than 200.00.